cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     "VOPRF06-HashToGroup-" || contextString, where contextString is that which is computed in the Setup functions.
   - HashToScalar(): Use hash_to_field from {{!I-D.irtf-cfrg-hash-to-curve}}
-    using Order() as the prime modulus, with L=98, and `expand_message_xmd` with SHA-512.
+    using Order() as the prime modulus, with L = 98, and `expand_message_xmd` with SHA-512.
-  - Serialization: Group elements are encoded in Ne=67 bytes if compressed point encoding is used, as defined in {{SEC1}}.
-Scalars are encoded in Ns=66 bytes ensuring they are fully reduced modulo p and in big-endian order.
+  - Serialization: Elements are serialized as Ne = 67 byte strings using compressed point encoding for the curve {{SEC1}}.
+Scalars are serialized as Ns = 66 byte strings by fully reducing the value modulo p and in big-endian order.
-- Hash: SHA-512, and Nh=64.
+- Hash: SHA-512, and Nh = 64.
 - ID: 0x0005

 # Security Considerations {#sec}